Skip to main content

 is it okay to use rare or exotic words in brand names

-Yes, and premium brands do it regularly — a rare word with a strong meaning is more likely to be available as a domain name than any common English term.
-Before committing, check that the word carries no negative connotations in major international markets, especially if your audience is global.
+Yes, and premium brands do it regularly — a rare word with strong meaning is far more likely to be available as a domain than any common term.
+Weigh it against pronounceability: if customers cannot say or spell it, it works against you.
+Then check trademark, domain, and handle availability before committing.

-what is the difference between the word categories
+what is the difference between the four word categories